856 N. Fairfield Avenue, Suite #1

 Reigning School Planner of the Year:

-Council of Educational Facility Planners International
+(formerly Council of Educational Facility Planners International)

 Amy Yurko is the founder of BrainSpaces.
 She is both a licensed architect and educator who believes in applying brain-based strategies to the design of learning environments.
 Over her 20+ year career, she has planned and designed meaningful places for learners throughout the country and around the world.
 A recognized expert in her field, Amy is consistently invited to teach, speak, write and participate in design juries.
-As Chair of the Curriculum Design Committee for the American Institute of Architects, she is leading efforts to redesign the continuing education strategies for its 80,000 members worldwide.
+As Chair of the Curriculum Design Committee for the American Institute of Architects, she has led efforts to redesign the continuing education strategies for its 80,000 members worldwide.
 She has held faculty positions at the University of Southern California and Illinois Institute of Technology and has developed a keen understanding of the challenges in education today.
 Amy’s thoughtful integration of education, learning and architecture allows for fresh approaches to programming and planning as well as accurate translations of educational goals into clear and effective directions for school facilities.
 She is known for her straightforward style and no-nonsense approach, and has a proven talent for bringing people and ideas together in new ways – promoting dynamic collaborations with compelling results.
 Amy is committed to encouraging every learner to experience the joy of discovery.

 Peter Brown, AIA LEED® AP